fmcnallyi3/it_anisotropy/Difference_Graphs/ReadMe.md

 # This is the file for plans on creating Difference Graphs
-Reflection:
+# Reflection from 2024:
-Learned about Jupyter.hub and how to create files and edit
+-Learned about Jupyter.hub and how to create files and edit